 Unitholders who have become limited partners of the partnership will be treated as partners of the partnership for federal income tax purposes.
 A unitholder becomes a limited partner when the transfer or issuance of common units to such person, or the admission of such person as a limited partner, is reflected in our books and records.
 Assignees who have executed and delivered transfer applications, and assignees who are awaiting admission as limited partners, will also be treated as partners of the partnership for federal income tax purposes.
 Where common units are held in street name or by a nominee, the person in whose name the common units are registered with us will be treated as the holder of such common units.
 As there is no direct authority addressing assignees of common units who are entitled to execute and deliver transfer applications and thereby become entitled to direct the exercise of attendant rights, but who fail to execute and deliver transfer applications, tax counsel's opinion does not extend to these persons.
-Furthermore, a purchaser or other transfere of common units who does not execute and deliver a transfer application may not receive some federal income tax information or reports furnished to record holders of common units unless the common units are held in a nominee or street name account and the nominee or broker has executed and delivered a transfer application for those common units.
+Furthermore, a purchaser or other transferee of common units unless the common units are held in a nominee or street name account and the nominee or broker has executed and delivered a transfer application for those common units.